lineality/invert_colors_minimal_chrome_extension/README.md

 Chrome, Firefox, and probably all browsers work slightly different across the same or similar code and standards.
 Code that toggles on and off in firefox, may only toggle on and stay one in chrome.
 Code that you can set to work on any side in chrome, may not have those default settings in firefox.
-And each instance of each browser may have deferent defaults and even different allowed options...maybe I am dim, but I find that all not very simple.
+And each instance of each browser may have different defaults and even different allowed options...maybe I am dim, but I find that all not very simple.

 Go to: extensions puzzle-piece icon -> minimal_color_invert extension ->
 -> three vertical dots ->  "This can read and change site data" ->